tj-tusharjain/azure-compute-docs/articles/virtual-machines/migration/migration-classic-resource-manager-community-tools.md

 [Link to the tool documentation](https://github.com/Azure/classic-iaas-resourcemanager-migration/tree/master/AsmToArmMigrationApiToolset)

 ## migAz
-migAz is an additional option to migrate a complete set of classic IaaS resources to Azure Resource Manager IaaS resources.
+migAz is an extra option to migrate a complete set of classic IaaS resources to Azure Resource Manager IaaS resources.
 The migration can occur within the same subscription or between different subscriptions and subscription types (ex: CSP subscriptions).

 - [Link to the tool documentation](https://social.technet.microsoft.com/wiki/contents/articles/52069.azure-resources-migration-with-migaz-tool.aspx)